Accenture/ALM-SF-DX-Python-Tools/README.md

 Creates a package.xml from a JSON.

-Detailed explanation can be found at [Geneerate Package README](/generatePackage/README.md).
+Detailed explanation can be found at [Generate Package README](/generatePackage/README.md).

 ## Merge Metadata